 As part of your business plan, you will need to prepare cash flow forecasts for the first couple of years of the business.
 Your franchisor will help, but you need to be sure that you understand the figures, what are they based on, how much do you need to turnover in order to break even?

-Some banks use the following approach to assess your request for finance
+Some banks use the following approach to assess your request for finance.

-PERSON - Who are they lending the money to?
+Who are banks lending money to?

 The bank will carry out a full review of your background and reliability, your training, qualifications, and track record, financial resources, suitability to run the business.